 Armstrong Legal’s Melbourne lawyers have the skillset to offer honest and timely legal advice and representation.
 Our Melbourne lawyers have years of experience behind them so you can trust you are in safe hands when you appoint them to handle your case.

-The Melbourne office is on level 13, 575 Bourke Street, so you can easily get to it by bus or tram.
+The Melbourne office is on level 13, 575 Bourke Street.

 Call 1300 038 223 between 7am and midnight 7 days a week to make an appointment with one of Armstrong Legal’s Melbourne lawyers.

-Getting the best possible outcome is top of mind for Armstrong Legal’s Melbourne lawyers.
+Getting the best possible outcome in your matter is paramount to Armstrong Legal’s Melbourne lawyers.
 Our team of enthusiastic, caring and committed lawyers will be able to help you with your needs and specialise in the below areas.

 There are two things that people don’t like talking about; death; and money.
 It’s even worse when you need to discuss both.
 You may have been left out of the Will or didn’t receive the share of the estate that you thought you deserved.